HARDWOOD FLOORING FREQUENTLY ASKED QUESTIONSDon't see an Answer to your Question? CONTACT US

 There are basically four ways hardwood flooring can be installed depending on how it’s made and where it’s going in your home.

-Nail or Staple down Hardwood Flooring installations - This type of installation has been used for centuries and is the traditional way of installing hardwood flooring.
+Nail or Staple down Hardwood Flooring installations - This type of installation is been used for centuries and is the traditional way of installing hardwood flooring.
 Each floor board is nailed or stapled at an angle just above the tongue of the floor board down through to the wood subfloor using a manual or pneumatic flooring nailer or stapler.
 Flooring that is available for this type of installation would be 5/16 – 3/4 inch thick tongue and grooved hardwood flooring.

 Direct glue down Engineered Hardwood Flooring installations – is where each tongue and grooved floor board would be laid into a bed of adhesive that was spread out onto the surface of either a wood subfloor or a concrete slab using a specific sized notched trowel.
 This type of installation is more complicated by the fact of the boards have to be inserted together in wet adhesive, aligned and kept together as the floor is installed.
 The adhesive is expensive and it can get messy.
 Hardwood Flooring that is available for this type of installation would be 1/4 – 3/4 inch thick tongue and grooved engineered hardwood flooring that states it is allowed to be direct glued down by the manufacturer.